-The syntax of the command is as follows:

-As shown above, the GROUP command requires that the properties in the group be specified within open and closed brackets, { }.
+The GROUP command is used to place a set of property controls in a Group box.
+Group Command The syntax of the command is as follows: Syntax GROUP Name_of_Group { <properties be="" enclosed="" group="" in="" to=""></properties> } or GROUP "Name of Group" { <properties be="" enclosed="" group="" in="" to=""></properties> } As shown above, the GROUP command requires that the properties in the group be specified within open and closed brackets, { }.
 If the name of the group contains embedded spaces, you must enclose the name in double quotes.
-You may also specify no name to the GROUP by specifying opening and closing double quote marks with no typing within them, for example:

-Important Note: All Group names within a Diagram, Symbol, or Definition specification must be unique, even if they are located in different Chapters.
-So, for example, if you create a Group "x" in one Chapter of a definition, and create a second Group "x" containing different properties, all properties of both Group "x"s will be contained within one Group "x" that will be located in the first Group's Chapter.
-If you wish to have two or more Groups with similar names in the same specification, add a blank space(s) to subsequent occurances of the Group, for the above example, Group "x".
+You may also specify no name to the GROUP by specifying opening and closing double quote marks with no typing withit them, for example: GROUP "" { <properties be="" enclosed="" group="" in="" to=""></properties> } Important Note: All Group names within a Diagram, Symbol, or Definition specification must be unique, even if they are located in different Chapters.
+So, for example, if you create a Group "x" in one Chapter of a definition, and create a second Group "x" containing different properties, all properties of both Group "x"'s will be contained within one Group "x" that will be located in the first Group's Chapter.
+If you wish to have two or more Groups with similar names in the same specification, add a blank space(s) to subsequent occurances of the

+Group, for the above example, Group "x ".
-Using the LAYOUT Command Within a GROUP

-You may specify a LAYOUT command within a GROUP.
+Using the LAYOUT Command Within a GROUP You may specify a LAYOUT command within a GROUP.
 If you do, it overrides the LAYOUT command of the definition or CHAPTER (tab) that the Group is in, only for the properties in the group.

-The following USRPROPS.TXT code is used to create the Groups shown in the figure below.

-RENAME DEFINTION "User 4" To "My Group Definition"

-''' DEFINITION "My Group Definition"

-{

-CHAPTER "4-Col Layout"

-LAYOUT { COLS 4 ALIGN OVER TAB }

-GROUP "2-Column Group"

-{

-LAYOUT { COLS 2 ALIGN OVER TAB }

-PROPERTY "G1" { EDIT Boolean LENGTH 1 DEFAULT "F" }

-PROPERTY "G2" { EDIT Boolean LENGTH 1 DEFAULT "F" }

-PROPERTY "G3" { EDIT Boolean LENGTH 1 DEFAULT "F" }

-PROPERTY "G4" { EDIT Boolean LENGTH 1 DEFAULT "F" }

-}

-GROUP ""

-{

-LAYOUT { COLS 1 ALIGN OVER TAB }

-PROPERTY "Group Property 5" { EDIT Text Length 10 }

-PROPERTY "Group Property 6" { EDIT Text Length 10 }

-}

-}

-'''
+Example The following USRPROPS.TXT code is used to create the Groups shown in the figure below.
+RENAME DEFINTION "User 4" To "My Group Definition" DEFINITION "My Group Definition" { CHAPTER "4-Col Layout" LAYOUT { COLS 4 ALIGN OVER TAB } GROUP "2-Column Group" { LAYOUT { COLS 2 ALIGN OVER TAB } PROPERTY "G1"{ EDIT Boolean LENGTH 1 DEFAULT "F"} PROPERTY "G2"{EDIT Boolean LENGTH 1 DEFAULT "F"} PROPERTY "G3"{ EDIT Boolean LENGTH 1 DEFAULT "F"} PROPERTY "G4"{ EDIT Boolean LENGTH 1 DEFAULT "F"} } GROUP "" { LAYOUT { COLS 1 ALIGN OVER TAB } PROPERTY "Group Property 5"{ EDIT Text Length 10} PROPERTY "Group Property 6"{ EDIT Text Length 10} } }